AIP triggers

 1. Anderson KE, Bloomer JR, Bonkovsky HL, et al. Recommendations for the Diagnosis and Treatment of the Acute Porphyrias.
 Ann Intern Med 2005;142:439‑450.

 2. Rare Diseases Clinical Research Network.
 The Porphyrias Consortium.
 Disorder Definitions.
-Available at: https://www.rarediseasesnetwork.org/cms/porphyrias/Healthcare-Professionals/Disorder-Definitions
+Accessed May 6, 2026, at https://www.rarediseasesnetwork.org/cms/porphyrias/Healthcare-Professionals/Disorder-Definitions

 3. Wang B, Rudnick S, Cengia B, et al. Acute Hepatic Porphyrias: Review and Recent Progress.
 Hepatol Commun 2019;3(2):193‑206.